trustlabupct/iotblockchain/README.md

 # Blockchain Simulators

 ## General Description
 This guide covers two blockchain simulators, **BlockSim** and **DAGSim**, used to simulate different scenarios with blockchain and DAG (Directed Acyclic Graph) technologies.
-These tools have been modified by Antonio Villafranca Albaladejo to adjust both simulators for our research.
+This activity is part of the project R&D&I Laboratory on Cybersecurity, Privacy, and Secure Communications (TRUST Lab) financed by European Union NextGeneration-EU, the Recovery Plan, Transformation and Resilience,through INCIBE.

 ## BlockSim Simulator